objectbox/objectbox-dart/README.md

 ---

-Database for Flutter / Dart - fast and simple.
+Database for Flutter / Dart - intuitive APIs, simply fast.
 Persist local Dart objects with ease & speed, focus on the value your application provides.

 ```dart
 // Annotate a Dart class to create a box